 7.3 The Members and former Members of the Board of Directors, officers and former officers and Members and former Members of all Committees and Project Teams of the Society and each of them and each of their respective heirs, executors, administrators, successors and assigns, shall from time to time and at all times be indemnified and saved harmless out of the assets of the Society from and against all costs, charges, losses, damages and expenses which they, or any of them, or any of their heirs, executors, administrators, successors and assigns, shall or may incur or sustain by or by reason of the performance of their duty or purported duty in their respective offices, except such (if any) as they shall incur or sustain by or through their own willful neglect or default, respectively.
 This indemnification is in addition to, but not exclusive of, any other rights of indemnification to which the Members and former Members of the Board of Directors, officers and former officers and Members and former Members of Committees and Project Teams of the Society may be entitled to at law or in equity.

-8.0 General Manager
+8.0 Executive Director

-8.1 The General Manager shall have a Terms of Reference or contract outlining the terms of reference.
-The General Manager shall be hired by the Board of Directors to conduct and direct the routine activities and finances of the Society.
+8.1 The Executive Director shall have a Terms of Reference or contract outlining the terms of reference.
+The Executive Director shall be hired by the Board of Directors to conduct and direct the routine activities and finances of the Society.

-8.2 In subscribing to the Mission, Vision and Goals of the Society, the General Manager shall perform his/her duties to enable the Membership to achieve the Mission, Vision and Goals and the BRWA’s strategic plan
+8.2 In subscribing to the Mission, Vision and Goals of the Society, the Executive Director shall perform his/her duties to enable the Membership to achieve the Mission, Vision and Goals and the BRWA’s strategic plan

-8.3 The responsibilities, authority and duties of the General Manager will be identified in the General Manager Terms of Reference or contract which shall be adopted by the Board of Directors.
-Every two years or as necessary the Board of Directors shall review the General Manager’s Terms of Reference or contract and adopt amendments as deemed appropriate.
-The General Manager’s Terms of Reference or contract shall include, but not be limited to:
+8.3 The responsibilities, authority and duties of the Executive Director will be identified in the Executive Director Terms of Reference or contract which shall be adopted by the Board of Directors.
+Every two years or as necessary the Board of Directors shall review the Executive Director’s Terms of Reference or contract and adopt amendments as deemed appropriate.
+The Executive Director’s Terms of Reference or contract shall include, but not be limited to:

-(a) the general responsibilities of the General Manager;
+(a) the general responsibilities of the Executive Director;

-(b) the authority of the General Manager;
+(b) the authority of the Executive Director;

-(c) the duties of the General Manager;
+(c) the duties of the Executive Director;

-(d) the qualifications of the person to fill the General Manager position.
+(d) the qualifications of the person to fill the Executive Director position.

-8.5 The General Manager, and the Chairperson, shall be official spokespersons for the Society.
+8.5 The Executive Director, and the Chairperson, shall be official spokespersons for the Society.
 The Chairperson may delegate authority to other directors or Members to function as an official spokesperson on a case specific basis.

 9.0 Committees